elephantscale/es-training-new/elastic/slides/Relevancy.md

 * Are these the same:
   - solr
   - **content:** solr
-  - (hint: “content” is default field)
+  - (hint: "content" is default field)